kennethrioja/kennethrioja.github.io/_projects/vg_metanoia.md

 # context

-Metanoïa was made at the [Epic Game Jam](https://epicgamejam.com/) in August 2023, in collaboration with [Quentin Brechbühl](https://www.linkedin.com/in/qntbre/), Léo Gaillard, [Benjamin Vermot](https://benjaminvermot.ch/index.html) and [Victor Vermot](https://www.linkedin.com/in/victor-vermot-petit-outhenin-02786b23b/) at the [Swiss Game Academy](https://gameacademy.ch/SGA/) in 2022.
+[Metanoïa](https://benjamin-vermot.itch.io/metanoia) was made at the [Epic Game Jam](https://epicgamejam.com/) in August 2023, in collaboration with [Quentin Brechbühl](https://www.linkedin.com/in/qntbre/), Léo Gaillard, [Benjamin Vermot](https://benjaminvermot.ch/index.html) and [Victor Vermot](https://www.linkedin.com/in/victor-vermot-petit-outhenin-02786b23b/).
 I was responsible of the random static position and spawn of the environment elements of the map.

 # pitch